Anentome helena: Parasites

 Like many snail species, Anentome helena can serve as an intermediate host to trematode parasites.
 It has been confirmed as an intermediate host to Echinostoma revolutum in the Chiang Mai province in Thailand.

 Human use

-A. helena is a part of ornamental pet trade for freshwater aquaria, where they are used to control populations of unwanted small snail species such as the Malaysian trumpet snail.
+A. helena is a part of the ornamental pet trade for freshwater aquaria, where it is used to control populations of unwanted small snail species such as the Malaysian trumpet snail.